rugbyprof/Mobile-Web-Programming/Assignment-2.md

 - The root password will be emailed to you.
 - You need both IP address & password to access your new server.

+#### 4. Accessing Your Server

 - Open some type of "terminal" application and log into your server using:
     - The IP address given to you
     - The password emailed to you
+- Change your root password!
+    - Run the following command (note: the dollar `$` sign just implies "command line", don't use it in the command):
+    - `$ passwd`
+    - Follow the prompts.
+- Add yourself as a user:
+    - `$ useradd your-new-username`
+    - Follow the prompts.
+- Add me as a user:
+    - `$ useradd griffin`
+    - Set my password as `WebCourse2014!`, I will change it as necessary.
+- Add 'griffin' and 'your-new-username' to `sudoers`:
+    - [Here](https://help.ubuntu.com/community/Sudoers) is a comprehensive tutorial on editing sudoers.
+    -